airbrite/celery-api/README.md

 GET https://api.trycelery.com/v2/orders
 ```

 To access the sandbox environment, create a new account at [https://dashboard-sandbox.trycelery.com](https://dashboard-sandbox.trycelery.com).
 The sandbox base endpoint URL is `https://api-sandbox.trycelery.com`.
-The sandbox environment is completely separate from production and does not use live money.
+The sandbox environment is separate from production and does not use live money.

 ### API Basics